HOW DOES THE GRADUATE HOUSE OPERATE?

 DOES THE HOUSE PROVIDE MONEY MANAGEMENT?

 DOES THE HOUSE ASSIST WITH THE SELF-ADMINISTRATION OF MEDICATION?

 No, members are required to maintain their medications and prescriptions personally.

 WHAT ARE SOME OF THE POLICIES?

-PROBATIONARY PERIOD: Criminal history is investigated before potential residents move in ensuring a safe environment is maintained.
+PROBATIONARY PERIOD: Criminal history is investigated before potential residents move in, ensuring a safe environment is maintained.
 The home does not accept convicted sex offenders, arsonists, or violent felons.
 Every resident will transition through a 30-day probationary period.
-This allows the new resident a chance to observe the culture of recovery and seriousness of other residents, an opportunity to cultivate relationships with other residents, and provides enough time for the Directors, House Manager, and peer group to make a sound determination of the new resident’s character.
+This allows the new resident to observe the culture of recovery and seriousness of other residents, cultivate relationships with other residents, and provides enough time for the Directors, House Manager, and peer group to make a sound determination of the new resident’s character.

-During the probationary period, the new resident is prohibited from inviting any guests outside of one’s immediate family to the house.
+During the probationary period, the new resident is prohibited from inviting guests outside one’s immediate family to the house.
 The probationary period provides enough time for the new resident to decide if the peer group, house manager, and/or recovery residence can adequately assist them in their personal recovery and desired life goals.

 Consequently, if there are any incidents or any infractions of the rules, displays of destructive attitudes or behaviors, unhealthy patterns of hygiene or cleanliness, or any situation that the house officers, residents, or Diorector feel is detrimental to the group, house, or community, the house manager or resident majority can terminate the new resident or request a refusal of subsequent payments.

 Prior to move-in, the resident will agree to the financial calculation and make an initial payment into the Graduate House account.
 The initial payment is the “acceptance” of the policies, code of conduct, protocols, and agreements of continued residency.
 Residents will NOT be admitted before an initial payment is received.
 Residents must be current on all service payments before the succeeding month “no pay no stay.”
 Residents are prohibited from paying more than 60 days in advance.
 Any deviations in payment amount/schedule must be communicated to, and granted by, the house manager, two house officers, or a director.